drupaltest/behat-one-time-login/README.md

 -----

 This transparently replaces the standard login method, so in most cases it can be dropped in and used without requiring changes to existing test scenarios.

 Do note that in the standard Drupal login procedure the user ends up on the homepage after logging in, and with this library they end up on the user profile page.
-Any tests that expect to be on the homepage after logging in should have the following line added after the step that logs in the user:
+We do not include a redirection to the homepage since in Behavior Driven Development the tests are supposed to be readable by business stakeholders.
+Non- technical users might not know that Drupal internally redirects to the homepage after logging in.
+This means that any tests that are performing actions on the homepage should have a step telling the user to open the homepage.
+For example:

 ```
+Given I am logged in as an administrator
-Given I am on the homepage
+And I am on the homepage
 ```

 Development
 -----------